magnet-tn/dwa15-fall2016-notes/03_Laravel/04_New_Laravel_Application.md

 ## Troubleshooting

+### When creating a new Laravel project

+If you see the following warning when installing:

+`Cannot create cache directory [your home directory].composer/cache/repo/https---packagist.org/, or directory is not writable.
+Proceeding without cache.`

+it means that the correct permissions are not set on your `.composer/cache` directory.

+This appears to be an issue that largely affects Mac users.
+You can fix this by running the following command:

+`sudo chown -R $USER $HOME/.composer`

+### When running your app
 If your new app won't run, the first place you'll want to check for clues is `storage/logs/laravel.log` as that's where Laravel outputs errors.

 If you see the error `No supported encrypter found.` chances are it means the `APP_KEY` in your environment file is not properly set.